Totally Boise Blog

 Whether you are a seasoned hot springer or new to exploring, it's important always to be prepared and to research the hot spring before going.
 From the natural health benefits to the backcountry scenic views, hot springs may be one of the most alluring and breathtaking features Idaho has to offer.

-• Be aware that clothing is optional at many natural hot springs.
+• Know the Rules: Be aware that clothing is often optional at remote natural springs.
+Respect the space and the choices of others.

 MOST POPULAR